-Class medals or Honors Certificates are awarded to Nutrition and Dietetics majors with a GPAs of 3.5 for a certificate or 3.75 for a medals annually in the spring semester.
+Class medals or Honors Certificates are awarded to Nutrition and Dietetics majors with a GPAs of 3.5 for a certificate or 3.75 for a medal annually in the spring semester.
 The four Class Honors medals are: 1st medal - Ruric E. Wheeler, 2nd medal - Seal, 3rd medal - Tower and 4th medal - John Howard.
-For additional information refer to the Samford Academic catalog: https://catalog.samford.edu/content.php?catoid=11&navoid=739#Undergraduate_Academic_Achievement_Recognition
+For additional information refer to the Samford Academic catalog: https://catalog.samford.edu/content.php?catoid=17&navoid=1125&hl=academic+honors&returnt o=search#Undergraduate\Academic\Achievement\Recognition